 At Leadpoint, we believe one key to a strong safety culture is effective safety committees.

-We have a 2018 initiative to build and sustain strong, effective safety committees at the sites where we work.
+We have an initiative to build and sustain strong, effective safety committees at the sites where we work.
 Our leadership and onsite managers are behind this initiative 110 percent.

 It Begins with Management